fbpx

 How to Clean a Pool Filter (Sand, Cartridge, D.E.)

 Your filter is one of the main components in keeping your swimming pool clean.
-And knowing how to clean a pool filter is an essential part of basic pool maintenance.
-As long as you have the right equipment and enough time, cleaning your inground or above ground pool filter will be a snap.
-Here’s our DIY guide to cleaning any type of pool filter.
+Knowing how to clean a pool filter is an essential part of basic pool maintenance.
+As long as you have the right equipment and enough time, cleaning your inground or above-ground pool filter will be a snap.
+Here’s our DIY guide to cleaning any pool filter.

 Why Type of Pool Filter Do You Have?